TharunBN/-Data-Structures-Complexity-and-Algorithms/Note.md

 **Keys**
-- Keys are unique address for a dictionary values location ~ Key properties ~
+- Keys are unique address for a dictionary values location
+- Key properties:
     - Must be Immutable
     - It must be unique meaning no two same key values shall exist in a single dictionary **Values**